jon94/orchestrion-golang-container/README.md

 # orchestrion-golang-container

 - [Orchestrion](https://github.com/DataDog/orchestrion) is in private beta with Datadog.
 CAA 9th March 2024.
+- For more in depth code sample refer [here](https://github.com/DataDog/go-sample-app).
 - There are 2 ways you can use orchestrion to help with instrumentation:
 1. Locally, install orchestrion on machine and run the tool
 2. At build time.